bazel-contrib/rules_nodejs/docs/Built-ins.md

  ********************* -->
 # Built-in rules

-These rules are available without any npm installation, via the `WORKSPACE` install of the `build_bazel_rules_nodejs` workspace.
+These rules are available without any npm installation, via the `WORKSPACE` install of the `rules_nodejs` workspace.
 This is necessary to bootstrap Bazel to run the package manager to download other rules from NPM.